 As with Bleasdale’s Mutineer and Fairley and Kosminsky’s Shoot To Kill, the BBC responded to these criticisms by promising never to show the series again.
 Not that the hue and cry surrounding its broadcast had any detrimental impact on the Scottish National Party.
 Quite the opposite, in fact.
 The energy the drama had pumped into the mythical ‘home rule’ movement resulted in Harry Selby losing one of Scotland’s safest Labour seats — Glasgow Govan — to the SNP’s Margo MacDonalds.
 With a re-engerized It’s Scotland’s Oil campaign the party won a further six seats in the General Election that followed.
 By the time of the 1974 October re-run the SNP were taking a third of the Scottish vote.
 Its success was only to be repeated by Nicola Sturgeon.

-Whether Aitken and his Middle Eastern partners had their eye on Scottish Oil or whether there was a sincere attempt to highlight the potential dangers of Scottish separatism, it seems uncanny that programmes like Red Under the Bed, Scotch on the Rocks, The Monocled Mutineer and Shoot to Kill should each have such devastating payloads, and such recurring characters taking up roles behind the scenes.
+Whether Aitken and his Middle Eastern partners had their eye on Scottish Oil or whether there was a sincere attempt to highlight the potential dangers of Scottish separatism, it seems uncanny that programmes like Red Under the Bed, Scotch on the Rocks, The Monocled Mutineer and Shoot to Kill should each have such devastating payloads, and such a recurring cast of characters taking up roles behind the scenes.
 One thing is certain, by the time of the February 1974 election, Aitken was putting the issue of North Sea Oil at the centre of his election hopes in Thanet East.
 Speaking at a meeting in Ramsgate, Aitken told his constituents that Ramsgate Harbour could well develop several thriving services “connected directly or indirectly with the oil industry and its many spin-offs ” (Cash in On North Sea Oil Boom, Thanet Times 26 February 1974, p.5)

 Further Acts of Rebellion

-Inevitably, John’s role at Yorkshire Television would have seen him roped-in to all manner of productions, whether it was league table pub games with cricketing legend Fred Truman or the wackier ‘Mysterious World’.
+Inevitably, John’s role at Yorkshire Television would have seen him roped-into all manner of productions, whether it was league table pub games with cricketing legend Fred Truman or the wackier ‘Mysterious World’.
 But it was those with a hard-hitting, political edge — like those with his longtime collaborators Simon Welfare, Michael Deakin, John Willis and Robert Kee — that seemed to capture his imagination 4.
 Could the same be true of Fairley’s co-author William Allison?

 One clue might be found in the address that Allison was using in newspaper appeals in August 1978, shortly after the first imprint of the book was published by Quartet.
 Allison said he was working on a follow-up to The Monocled Mutineer.
 The ad told readers that Allison was now engaged in the compilation of a more ‘comprehensive account’ of acts of rebellion within the armed services during the period 1917 to 1920, and that he would be grateful for further ‘first hand accounts and recollections’.
 The address he used to make this request was 7 Makepeace Avenue in Highgate’s Holly Lodge — just 300 yards from the Tomb of Marx in Highgate Cemetery and some 200 yards from the Trade Delegation of the Russian Federation on Highgate Hill.
-Highgate was and remains the capital of Marxist Communism in the UK, if not Europe; something of a lighthouse for anxious Left souls with the cash and determination to steer clear of convention.
+Highgate was and remains the capital of Marxist Communism in the UK, if not Europe; something of a lighthouse for anxious Left-wing souls with the cash and determination to steer clear of convention.

 A few years prior to Allison’s appeal, Makepeace Avenue had featured in a headline grabbing spy caper.
 In September 1971, Soviet defector, Oleg Lyalin, serving as a representative at the nearby Russian Trade Delegation contacted Allison’s Daily Express offices wishing to disclose information about K.G.B. activities in exchange for a new life with his Russian secretary.
 Beaverbrook’s Express office contacted M.I.5, and as a result of his disclosures, 105 Soviet officials, many of them housed in the Holly Lodge Estate of Highgate, were served expulsion orders.
 One of those under scrutiny was the Chairman of the Moscow Narodny Bank, Nicholai V. Nikitkin, whose house was on Makepeace Avenue.
 Within days, Highgate’s Holly Lodge Estate was being dubbed the ‘Village of Spies’.
 Curiously, one of its most high profile residents was Denis Healey, the MP for Leeds East, who only the previous year had been serving as Secretary of Defence in Harold Wilson’s government.
 Within weeks of the ‘Village of Spies’ caper hitting the headlines, Healey was involved a car accident in London’s West End.
 The MP, now serving as Shadow Defence Secretary, was duly breathalysed by Police who made a deliberate point of leaking the negative results of a blood-alcohol test — and details of Healey’s Holly Lodge home — to the press.
 As a former member of the Communist Party of Great Britain, the potential fallout was considerable.